Home field advantage

 From BR Bullpen

 The home field advantage refers to the edge which the team hosting a baseball game has over its opponent.
+Home field advantage also refers to the team that will host the greater number of games in a best-of-five or best-of-seven postseason series, if the series goes to the limit.
 While home field advantage exists in every sport because the host team usually benefits from better knowledge of the field on which the game is played, and will have a favorable crowd cheering it on, in baseball, the rules give the home team an additional benefit.
 That benefit is the possibility of batting last, which means knowing precisely how many runs it must score to win or tie the game, allowing the manager to adjust his strategy accordingly, i.e. playing to score one run or trying for a "big inning".

 The practice of the home team batting last was not formally entrenched in the rules until the early years of the 20th Century, when it became mandatory.
 Before that, the home team could chose to bat first, and would sometimes do so to gain a tactical advantage (for example, by trying to rattle an opposing pitcher by forcing him to pitch in front of a hostile crowd before he had had a chance to adapt).
 Most managers realized however that the tactical edge of batting last in the final inning was much more precious than any short-term gain from batting first.
 In Major League Baseball, another rule that advantages the home team, in interleague play, is that the use or not of the designated hitter is dependent on the practice of the home team.
 In an American League park, the DH will be used, while in National League parks, it will not.
 This is to the advantage of the AL teams, whose roster is constructed with the use of a designated hitter in mind, while National League teams must use a player who is usually a pinch hitter or a defensive substitute in the role, not a "pure hitter"; the reverse is not so true, as there is little difference in the hitting ability of AL versus NL pitchers.